 RELATIONSHIP WITH INDUSTRY POLICY

-The manuscripts are considered for review only under the conditions that they are not under consideration elsewhere and that the data presented have not appeared on the internet or have not been previously published (including symposia, proceedings, transactions, books, articles published by invitation, and preliminary publications of any kind except abstracts not exceeding 400 words).
+The manuscripts are considered for review only under the conditions that they are not under consideration elsewhere and that the data presented have not appeared on the Internet or have not been previously published (including symposia, proceedings, transactions, books, articles published by invitation, and preliminary publications of any kind, excepting abstracts that do not exceed 400 words).
 On acceptance, transfer of copyright to the American College of Cardiology Foundation will be required.
-Elsevier Inc. will maintain copyright records for the College.
+Elsevier will maintain copyright records for the College.

 English language help service: Upon request, Elsevier will direct authors to an agent who can check and improve the English of their paper (before submission).
 Please contact firstname.lastname@example.org for further information.

 Written consents must be provided to the editorial office on request.
 Even where consent has been given, identifying details should be omitted if they are not essential.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.
 If such consent has not been obtained, personal details of patients included in any part of the paper and in any supplementary materials (including all illustrations and videos) must be removed before submission.

 We request that all manuscripts be submitted online at http://www.jaccsubmit.org.
 If a manuscript absolutely cannot be submitted online, please contact the editorial office at email@example.com.

 Manuscript submissions should conform to the guidelines set forth in the ‘‘Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations),’’ available from http://www.ICMJE.org and most recently updated in December 2014.Article structure